Doresain/RUBG/README.md

-# pubg_ruby
+# rubg

-pubg_ruby is an unofficial PUBG API wrapper for Ruby.
+rubg is an unofficial PUBG API wrapper for Ruby.

 It is also a project I am using to build my own development skills.
 As such, it is likely this gem will not remain up to date with API changes, and updates will be slow.
 Given that I am using this as a teaching tool for myself I will not be accepting contributions.
 That said, feel free to use the gem as-is in your own application if it is useful, or to fork the repository and update it yourself as you'd like.